gsbcamargo/gsbcamargo/README.md

 ### My name is **Gabriel Schreiner**
-### and I'm a lifelong learner, currently working as a Fullstack Developer (using Java and Angular).
+### and I'm a lifelong learner, currently working with Java and Typescript (Angular).
 I used to work as a lawyer before that.

 #### My personal interests in the tech field are Software Engineering, Programming Languages and their paradigms!